AG7GN/networking/hamwan-arden-home-README.md

 1. Why no firewall rules on our Home LAN interface?
 You can add some if you like.
 Generally, we trust the Home LAN.
 By default, in the absence of any rules we create, all traffic is allowed.
 We have rules on our 3 WAN interfaces: ISP on `eth0`, AREDN WAN on `eth1` and HAMWAN on `eth4` that prevents unsolicited inbound traffic from untrusted networks.
 Likewise, we don't allow any unsolicited traffic arriving from the AREDN LAN port.

 	Your level of paranoia dictates whether you want to add more rules and perhaps some logging.

+### G. Backup/Restore your Configuration

+There are multiple ways to do this.
+The easiest way is using the ER-X's web interface.

+1. Open the ER-X web interface and log in.
+1. Locate and click the __System__ button at the bottom of the web page.
+1. Scroll down until you see __Configuration Management & Device Maintenance__, then click the __Download__ button under __Backup Up Config__.
+Follow the prompts to save the backup file to your PC.

+Restoring the configuration is easy: Just click __Upload a file__ under __Restore Config__ in that same __Configuration Management & Device Maintenance__ section.

 You're DONE!
 Enjoy your new networks.